Andrew McCutchen Player Props: Pirates vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.06 team ERA ranks 23rd among all MLB pitching staffs.
+- The Rockies' 5.30 team ERA ranks 26th among all league pitching staffs.

-- The Rockies will send Freeland (2-0) to the mound to make his fourth start of the season.
-He is 2-0 with a .96 ERA and 11 strikeouts through 18 2/3 innings pitched.
+- The Rockies will send Urena (0-2) to the mound to make his fourth start of the season.
+He is 0-2 with a 9.90 ERA and seven strikeouts through 10 2/3 innings pitched.

-- In his last time out on Wednesday, the lefty tossed six innings against the St. Louis Cardinals, allowing two earned runs while surrendering six hits.
+- The right-hander's last appearance came on Wednesday against the St. Louis Cardinals, when he threw five innings, surrendering three earned runs while giving up five hits.

+- In three games this season, the 31-year-old has put up a 9.90 ERA and 6.3 strikeouts per nine innings, while allowing a batting average of .370 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.